klimbeta/klimbeta/docs/betacomp/Score/DifficultyScore/RouteDifficulty/RouteRiskScore.md

 ### Hidden Route Surface

-Definition(HiddenLoadingSurface)
+Definition(HiddenRouteSurface)
-- A LoadingSurface which can’t be seen from a Climber’s RoutePosition.
+- A RouteSurface which can’t be seen from a Climber’s RoutePosition.
-- A HiddenLoadingSurface increases the Risk of a Movement.
+- A HiddenRouteSurface increases the Risk of a Movement.

 Quote